Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Introduction

-In summary, our work identifies a general learning principle, \emph{double pessimism}, for robust offline RL.
-Based on this principle, we can perform sample-efficient robust offline RL with robust partial coverage data in the context of general function approximation.
-Please see Table~\ref{table:comp} for a summary of our results and a comparison with mostly related works on robust offline RL.
+In summary, our work identifies the first general learning principle, which we call \emph{double pessimism}, for robust offline RL.
+Based on this general principle, we can perform sample-efficient robust offline RL with robust partial coverage data in the context of general function approximation.